Introduction

 (print x)

-The intermediate code layer is created from abstract syntax tree layer.
-This is an equivalent program in a different programming language having less syntax.
+The intermediate code layer is formed from the abstract syntax tree layer.
+It is a program in a different programming language with less syntax.
 For more info click here.

 assembly code The screen goes here.
 The assembly code layer is created by transforming the intermediate code.